faxenarkoman/Alpha-Solutions/README.txt

-HOW TO OPERATE PROGRAM:
+How the site works:
+Login to page, otherwise you can't acces any of the sites html templates.

-Login to page, be aware that the password is case-sensitive, and encrypted by the time it's stored in MySQL.
+Be aware that the password is case-sensitive, and encrypted by the time it's stored in MySQL.
 Also be aware that some users have less/more functionality than others (Admin or not Admin).

 Dummy@dummy.com is an admin account, and has access to all functionality.